Korkmatik/Assembly/README.md

 # Assemby
-Simple x64 Linux NASM Assemby Programs
+Simple x64 Linux NASM Assemlby Programs

 # Description
 This repository contains some programs which are written in NASM assembly language.
 These programs should run on a x64 Linux operating system.